scriptPilot/google-calendar-synchronization/README.md

 Copy the `onCalendarUpdate` function, for example as `onWorkCalendarUpdate` or `onFamilyCalendarUpdate`.

-Create a trigger per calendar, select each time a different `on...CalendarUpdate` function and insert a different calendar ID.
+Create two triggers per `on...CalendarUpdate` function and insert the source and target calendar id respectively.

 ### Multiple Target Calendars

-Inside the `onCalendarUpdate` function, copy the `runSynchronization` function call.
+Inside the `onCalendarUpdate` function, copy the `runOneWaySync` function call.

 ### Reset

-After any modification to the `onCalendarUpdate` function, you should run the function `resetScript` to reset the script and allow synchronization of all events from the start date again accordingly.
+After any modification to the `onCalendarUpdate` function, you should run the function `resetScript` to reset the script and allow synchronization of all events again.

 ## Changelog